Home

 E-Mail Lynn

-Lynn Williams, Ph.D., is a licensed psychologist who has been studying and practicing wholistic psychotherapy for over 10 years.
-Her work incorporates a variety of psycho-spiritual approaches to a variety of psychological issues such as mood disorders, depression, anxiety, trauma, eating disorders, sexual/gender identity development, stress management, and relationship/social issues.
-This wholistic approach is based on the view of the person as an interdependent mind, body, spirit system.
+Lynn Williams, Ph.D., RYT 200 is a licensed psychologist and registered yoga instructor who has been studying and practicing wholistic psychotherapy for over 20 years.
+Her work incorporates a variety of mind-body approaches to a variety of psychological issues such as mood disorders, depression, anxiety, trauma, eating disorders, sexual/gender identity development, stress management, and relationship/social issues.
 Her training draws upon both traditional and nontraditional theories and therapeutic treatment modalities which emphasize psychology as the study of health and human potential and seeks to foster development of the intellectual, emotional, physical, social, creative, and spiritual aspects of a person's life.
-Both her personal and professional interests focus on wholistic approaches to health such as incorporating meditation, spirituality, yoga and nature for optimum well-being.
-Dr. Williams has conducted national and international workshops illustrating the power of psycho-spiritual approaches to growth and development.
-She recently presented her research on psychology and spirituality in China and also traveled to India where she received training in spiritual practices.
-She also has written on this topic and her article Spirituality and Gestalt: A Gestalt-Transpersonal Perspective was featured in the Gestalt Review.
-Currently she is working on a book about heart-centered practices for everyday living.
+Both her personal and professional interests focus on wholistic approaches to health such as incorporating meditation, spirituality, nutrition, yoga and nature for optimum well-being.
+Dr. Williams has published a number of articles and lectured on the mind-body-spirit connection at national and international conferences.
+She presented her research on psychology and spirituality in China and also traveled to India where she received training in spiritual practices.
+She has a special interest in disadvantaged populations and her most recently published article discusses alternative therapies for the mental health treatment of incarcerated juveniles.
+Dr. Williams completes psychological testing and evaluation for a variety of diagnostic issues including Bipolar and ADHD assessments.

 © Palmentera & Associates, Inc.